 And significantly, Printful has a clear advantage over Printify when it comes to the prices for sample orders.

-This is because Printful gives store owners a 20% discount on sample orders (with three products allowed per sample order each month).
+This is because Printful gives store owners a 20% discount on sample orders (with one sample order consisting of up to three products allowed each month).

 Additionally, it increases this discount to multiple sample orders when you hit certain sales thresholds on your store — with an upper limit of 5 sample orders permitted each month when you reach $300 in accumulated monthly sales (up to a maximum of 15 sample products).